 4. Faster product deliveries

 The free flow of data between these systems with automatic updates of changes in customer details and orders, will enable companies to ship products quicker, reduce operational costs and increase customer satisfaction.
-Delivering products on time helps a business stand out from the competition.
+Delivering products on time helps a business stand out from the competition in highly competitive industries.

 5. More accurate demand forecasts